q4ow/qkrn/docs/API.md

 - `200` - Success
 - `201` - Created (for PUT operations)
 - `400` - Bad Request (invalid JSON, empty key)
+- `401` - Unauthorized (missing or invalid authentication token)
 - `404` - Not Found (key doesn't exist)
 - `405` - Method Not Allowed
 - `500` - Internal Server Error

+## Security Notes

+- API keys should be kept secure and not exposed in logs or URLs when possible
+- Use HTTPS in production environments
+- The Bearer token method is preferred over query parameters
+- API keys are generated using cryptographically secure random number generation
+- Token validation uses constant-time comparison to prevent timing attacks